 How are appraisals conducted?

 The appraisals are conducted using a web-based performance appraisal system.
-The system, Performance Pro, provides an automated solution for conducting employee appraisals and tracking performance goals and expectations.
+The system, PeopleSoft ePerformance, provides an automated solution for conducting employee appraisals and tracking performance goals and expectations.

-- Links are located on UT4U under Current Employees and Quick Links as well as OHR Quick Links.
+- Links to access PeopleSoft are located on UT4U under the main heading, UT4U Quick Links as well as OTI Quick Links.

 - Select The University of Texas System Administration as your home institution.